gokhanercan/gen-atomic/README.md

 .\pytest.sh
 ```

-# Dependencies
+# Key Dependencies

-Python 3.8+
+Python 3.8+, Ollama

-This project might depend on some certain LLM Hosts in the future, such as Ollama, LangChain, etc.
+This project might depend on some certain LLM Hosts and AI frameworks in the future, such as LlamaIndex, LangChain, Pytorch etc.

 # Contribute

 ## To Project

 You can attend one of our remote meetings.
 We read papers and share ideas.
-Feel free to drop us a line.
+Feel free to drop us a line.~~

 ## To Code